MatthiasGwiozda/shopping-list/documentation/usage.md

 It's not important that the order of the categories perfectly matches the order in the shop but: The better the definition of the category - order, the less you will need to look on your complete shopping list while you are in the shop because you are unsure if you are missing something.
-It saves time to define the category - order correctly so you don't need to walk back because you forgot an item, which was not at the expected position on your shopping list.
+It saves time to define the category - order correctly so you don't need to walk back in the grocery store because you forgot an item, which was not at the expected position on your shopping list.
 Remember: you may always change the order afterwards.

 ## Items